-Graham Beck, a partner in Nixon Peabody’s Project Finance and Public Finance group, represents municipal and nonprofit issuers and underwriters of municipal securities in a wide range of tax-exempt and taxable offerings.
+Graham Beck represents municipal and nonprofit issuers and underwriters of municipal securities in a wide range of tax-exempt and taxable offerings.
 He advises clients on public offerings and private placements serving as bond, underwriters’, and disclosure counsel.

-Much of my work involves assisting municipalities and joint action agencies in their issuance of tax exempt debt to finance the construction and rehabilitation of hydroelectric, biofuel, wind, and coal-burning electric generation facilities.
-I also assist municipalities fulfill their long-term energy needs through prepayment for natural gas and electricity, and renewable electricity supplies in order to pass those savings along to their ratepayers.
+Much of my work involves assisting municipalities and joint action agencies in their issuance of tax-exempt debt to finance the construction and rehabilitation of hydroelectric, biofuel, wind, and coal-burning electric generation facilities.
+I also assist municipalities in fulfilling their long-term energy needs through prepayment for natural gas and electricity, as well as renewable electricity supplies, to pass those savings along to their ratepayers.

-As disclosure counsel or underwriters’ counsel, I provide strategic advice to municipalities, school and special districts, national and regional investment banking firms underwriting municipal bonds, and others to assist with their compliance with SEC and MSRB rules and regulations, including the disclosure requirements of federal securities laws.
+As disclosure counsel or underwriters’ counsel, I provide strategic advice to municipalities, school and special districts, national and regional investment banking firms underwriting municipal bonds, and others to assist in meeting compliance with SEC and MSRB rules and regulations, including the disclosure requirements of federal securities laws.

 University of California, San Diego, B.S.

 Subscribe to stay informed of the latest legal news, alerts, and business trends.Subscribe